network overlays

 DMVPN is a secure, cost-effective, and scalable network solution that combines underlying technologies and DMVVPN phases (for example, the traditional DMVPN phase 1 ) to connect multiple sites.
 It allows the customer to use existing infrastructure and provides easy deployment and management.
 This solution is an excellent choice for businesses with many branch offices because it allows for secure communication and the ability to deploy new sites quickly.

 SD-WAN is a software-based solution that is gaining popularity in the enterprise market.
-It provides improved application performance, increased security, and improved network reliability.
-SD-WAN is a great choice for businesses that require high-performance applications across multiple sites.
+It provides improved application performance, security, and network reliability.
+SD-WAN is an excellent choice for businesses that require high-performance applications across multiple sites.
 It provides an easy-to-use centralized management console that allows companies to deploy new sites and manage the network quickly.

 Dynamic Multipoint VPN